eunos-1128/openstructure/README.md

 For a simple and portable setup, we recommend using a containerized solution.
 OpenStructure provides its own Docker container registry, making deployment easier.
-Deploying a docker image just needs a docker pull which typically takes less than a minute.
+Deploying a docker image just needs a docker pull which typically finishes in about a minute depending on your local hardware and internet connection.
 Singularity containers bootstrap from the docker container but must be built by the user.
 Detailed instructions can be found here: